 Education ballot measure fails, marijuana too close to call

-SALT LAKE CITY (AP) — Utah voters rejected a ballot measure Tuesday that would have boosted education funding in a state that has the lowest per pupil spending in the nation.
+SALT LAKE CITY (AP) — Utah voters rejected a ballot measure Tuesday that would have boosted education funding through a gas tax in a state that has the lowest per pupil spending in the nation.

+Three other ballot initiatives were leading, but too close to be declared victorious at the end of election night: Medical marijuana legalization, Medicaid expansion and the creation of a new redistricting commission.

-The ballot question that failed was crafted as part of a compromise between lawmakers and an education group that initially wanted to take a different plan to voters.
+The education funding ballot question that failed was crafted as part of a compromise between lawmakers and an education group that initially wanted to take a different plan to voters.

 Under the plan, a 10-cent gas tax increase would have given public schools about $100 million more annually, or about $150 per student.